Battle of Nashville: Military situation

 Schofield withdrew from Franklin during the night and marched into the defensive works of Nashville on December 1, there coming under the command of Thomas, who now had a combined force of approximately 55,000 men.
 By and large, his troops were veterans, the IV Corps under Brig.
 Gen. Thomas J. Wood and Schofield's XXIII Corps having fought in the Atlanta campaign and Maj.
 Gen. Andrew J. Smith's "Detachment of the Army of the Tennessee" (a part of the recently discontinued XVI Corps had been redesignated with this unusual name on December 6) having fought at Vicksburg, in the Red River Campaign, at Tupelo against S.D.
 Lee and Nathan Bedford Forrest, and in Missouri against Sterling Price.
 While Wilson's cavalry had combat experience, most of it had been of the wrong kind at the hands of Nathan Bedford Forrest, John Hunt Morgan, or Joe Wheeler.
 Only Maj.
-Gen. James B. Steedman's Division lacked experience.
+Gen. James B. Steedman's Division lacked experience fighting together.
 It was composed of garrison troops and railroad guards from Tennessee and Georgia and included eight regiments of United States Colored Troops.

 Union forces had been constructing defensive works around Nashville since the time the city was occupied in February 1862.
 By 1864, a 7-mile-long semicircular Union defensive line on the south and west sides of the city protected Nashville from attacks from those directions.
 The line was studded with forts, the largest being Fort Negley.
 The trench line was extended to the west after December 1.
 The Cumberland River formed a natural defensive barrier on the north and east sides of the city.
 Smith's troops had arrived by river on November 30, and their transports had been escorted by a powerful fleet of tinclad and ironclad gunboats.
 Thus, the river barrier was well-defended.

 From east to west the defensive line was manned by Steedman's division, the XXIII Corps, the IV Corps, and Smith's XVI Corps Detachment.
-Given the fact that the Union Army was composed of troops from the Army of the Cumberland, the Army of the Ohio, the Army of the Tennessee, the District of Etowah, and the Post of Nashville, the force in Nashville had no official name.
+During the amassing of his forces and the construction of his defenses, Thomas' troops punctuated their entrenching with small offensive operations and raids.Given the fact that the Union army was composed of troops from the Army of the Cumberland, the Army of the Ohio, the Army of the Tennessee, the District of Etowah, and the Post of Nashville, the force in Nashville had no official name.